potassco/clorm/README.rst

 * Build a library of resuable ASP integration components.
 I've started on this but am unsure how useful it would be.
-While there are some general concepts that you might consider encoding (e.g., date and time), how you actually want to encode them could be application specific.
-For example, encoding time down to the second or minute level is probably not what you want for you are doing calendar scheduling.
+While there are some general concepts that you might consider encoding (e.g., date and time), however, how you actually want to encode them could be application specific.
+For example, encoding time down to the second or minute level is probably not what you want for a calendar scheduling application.
 In such a case a higher granularity, say 15 min blocks, is better.

   It could be that rather than a library of components, a set of example templates that could be copied and modified might be more useful.

 * Add a debug library.
-There are two aspects: debugging your Python-ASP integration code, and debugging the ASP code itself.
-For the first case, I should at least go through Clorm to make sure that exceptions have meaningful the error messages.
+There are two aspects to debugging: debugging your Python-ASP integration code, and debugging the ASP code itself.
+For the first case, I should at least go through Clorm to make sure that any generated exceptions have meaningful error messages.

   Debugging ASP code itself is trickier.
 It is often a painful process; when you mess up you often end up with an unsatisfiable problem, which doesn't tell you